Pitfalls of selling your home on your own(and some low-price alternatives)

 Are you ready to deal with the onslaught of new agents that will call, email and stop by in the hope of getting the listing?

 If you feel that you understand all the aspects associated with selling a home on your own, then go for it.
-If not, use a Realtor® who can offer various levels of services which is reviewed in in this post.
-If you are still not sure that you can do it on your own, consider -
+If not, use a Realtor® who can offer various levels of services which are reviewed in in this post.

 Let’s start off by defining the term Realtor®.